nodejs/node/doc/api/deprecations.md

 The DebugContext will be removed in V8 soon and will not be available in Node 10+.

-*Note*: DebugContext was an experimental API.
+DebugContext was an experimental API.

 <a id="DEP0070"></a>
 ### DEP0070: async_hooks.currentId()